Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001)

 The sequence began when voters in twenty-three states adopted congressional rotation provisions between 1990 and 1994.
 Most measures were adopted through citizen initiative and appeared alongside state legislative term limits in the same ballot measure.

-These provisions typically operated through election-administration mechanisms rather than lifetime eligibility bans.
+These provisions operated through several institutional designs, including ballot-access restrictions tied to prior service, consecutive-service limits, and lifetime service-exhaustion eligibility rules defined separately for each chamber.
 The dominant design approach relied on ballot-access restrictions, consecutive-service caps, or permission-based service limits rather than permanent eligibility exhaustion.

 The measures represented a practice-first strategy in which reform designers attempted to induce congressional rotation through state election administration prior to national constitutional settlement.